Editor’s note: This post was originally published on 11/30/15 and has been updated for accuracy and comprehension.

 This concept is a pretty big change for those shifting into the digital realm.
-And it’s also one of the most important aspects of bringing someone onto your virtual team.
+And it’s also one of the most important aspects of bringing someone onto your remote team.

 When you’re working with freelancers, this is even more important.

 As an example, I recently brought on four new writers to help me out with a huge project my team is tackling the next few months.

 It’s an exciting time, and I was stoked to be able to give some steady work to a few freelancers.

 Now, I could have said, “I’m going to hire you for 11 articles each week.”
 Instead, I gave each of the prospective writers a week’s worth of articles as a trial project.

 You know what happened?
 Two of them got the articles to me on time, one turned everything in late without any communication, and I still haven’t heard from the last one.

 Testing the waters with trial projects shows you how the new person works well with your remote team.
 Or in the case of the last writer – how they don’t.